 Negotiating on house price is par for the course in the UK, but it pays to do your research first- for example visiting the Land Registry website, checking out Rightmove and finding out how long the property has been on the market for.
 And don’t forget that you can haggle on rental properties too, particularly in big cities like London.

-So there we have it, 10 places it’s perfectly acceptable to haggle in the UK (as long as you don’t let your famous British reserve get in the way!)
+So there we have it, 10 places it’s perfectly acceptable to haggle in the UK (as long as you don’t let your famous British reserve get in the way!).
+You may also want to check out these top sales tricks to help you bag a bargain.
 We’d love to hear your tips for negotiating, so get in touch and we will publish our favourites.